Setting up Your gear

 Connecting everything together

-1. After you attach the sensors to your drums, plug the 3.5mm cables into the sensors.
-Then plug those into the Sensor Inputs on the EVANS SENSORY PERCUSSION PORTAL.
+After you attach the sensors to your drums, cymbals, and hi-hat, plug the 3.5mm cables into the sensors.
+Then plug those into the Sensor Inputs on the EVANS Portal interface.

-2. You'll want to connect speakers or headphones to the EVANS SENSORY PERCUSSION PORTAL as well -- you can use the Headphones plugs in the front or the Main output plugs on the back for that.
+You'll want to connect speakers or headphones to the Portal as well -- you can use the Headphones plugs in the front or the Main output plugs on the back for that.

-3. Next, connect the EVANS SENSORY PERCUSSION PORTAL to your computer with the USB-C cable and connect the power plug.
+Next, connect the Portal to your computer with the USB-C cable and connect the power plug.